apiato/documentation/docs/architecture-concepts/porto.md

 - **Vendor**: contains all the installed and reusable Containers.

 :::tip
-**Vendor** Section is a special Section.
+The **Vendor** section is a special Section within the Containers layer that holds installed and reusable Containers.
-It only contains installed and reusable Containers, Similar to the vendor directory at the root.
+It serves a similar purpose as the vendor directory located at the root.
-Any Section is allowed to depend on the Vendor Section.
+Any Section is permitted to depend on the Vendor Section, allowing for the utilization of its Containers.

-Read more about the [Container Installer](container-installer.md) to learn how to install Vendor Containers.
+Read more about the [Container Installer](../pacakges/overview.md) to learn how to install Vendor Containers.
 :::